Dynamic-Capital/Dynamic-Capital/docs/multi-llm-algo-enhancement-roadmap.md

-# Dynamic Multi-LLM & Trading Algo Enhancement Roadmap
+# Dynamic AI & Trading Algo Enhancement Roadmap

 This roadmap breaks the multi-LLM studio, trading automation stack, and analytics surfaces into staged workstreams.
 Follow each step in order—the